poga/spacer/README.md

 ## Synopsis

-Here's the minimum code required for a spacer project.
+Here's a minimal spacer project.

 You write a function: